nikasso/regression-case-study/README.md

 This was a one-day case study with the goal of predicting the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and configuration.
 The data is sourced from auction result postings and includes information on usage and equipment configurations.

+Used linear and logistic regression modeling & regularization techniques.
+Explored & cleaned messy data set with 50+ features sourced from auction result postings to subset top influencing factors.

 ## Evaluation

 The evaluation of this model is based on Root Mean Squared Log Error.